aa-tan/apertus/content/GameDev/Game Loop.md

 - gamedev
 ---
 # Game Loop
-The Game Loop defines the invidual steps a [[Game Engine|game engine]] executes in order to produce a working game.
+The Game Loop defines the individual steps a [[Game Engine|game engine]] executes in order to produce a working game.

 There are three main steps that repeat as the game runs.